 Instead of asking your team to wait on designers, try asking your designers to create templates for the types of content they create most frequently.
 This will allow your in-house teams to create sales and marketing collateral without needing help from a designer each time.

-Asking designers to create templates instead of complete graphics will make turnaround times shorter and allow in-house teams get to grips with your new branding quicker.
+Asking designers to create templates instead of complete graphics will make turnaround times shorter and allow in-house teams to get to grips with your new branding quicker.

-Lock-down those key brand elements
+Lock down those key brand elements

 Once you’ve asked a designer to create custom templates as part of your rebrand, you’ll need to make sure that they’re editable – but not completely customizable.

 When you lock down brand assets in your templates, every member of your team can have access to them, but you’ll have ultimate control over their permissions.
 This means you can give designers more control, allowing them to lock down those essential elements on each design.